opsmill/infrahub-demo-dc-fabric/README.md

 > You will be able to see the Diff in the Branch not only about the Data but about the Artifact as well
 > You can go back in time to see the Diff on the branch before you create the new services (you can do it `main` after merging the proposed changes too)

 ### 10. Create a proposed change

 Using your new branch `test` you will be able to see the Diff in the Proposed Change and you will see the checks / tests in the CI pipeline

 ### 11. Try out  the topology check

-- Modify an Elements in a Topology (example: increase or decresde the quantity of leafs in fra05-pod1)
+- Modify an Elements in a Topology (example: increase or decrease the quantity of leaf switches in fra05-pod1)
 - The checks will run in the Proposed Changes -> check_device_topology will fail.